code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 ## Testing the Spring Batch Example

-To wrap up our example we will create a basic unit test case.
+To wrap up our example we create a basic unit test case.
 It will run our batch job and check if it finishes successfully.

 We use the `@RunWith` and `@SpringBootTest` [testing annotations](https://docs.spring.io/spring-boot/docs/2.1.0.RELEASE/reference/html/boot-features-testing.html#boot-features-testing-spring-boot-applications){:target="_blank"} to tell JUnit to run using Spring's testing support and bootstrap with Spring Boot's support.

 Spring Batch ships with a `JobLauncherTestUtils` utility class for testing batch jobs.

 We first create an inner `BatchTestConfig` class that adds our <var>helloWorld</var> job to a `JobLauncherTestUtils` bean.
 We then use the `launchJob()` method of this bean to run the batch job.
-If the job ran without any errors, the value of the exit code is <var>COMPLETED</var>.
+If the job executed without any errors, the value of the exit code is <var>COMPLETED</var>.

 {% highlight java %}
 package com.codenotfound.batch;